Connect with us

 Garnett Hughes, who is incarcerated at Walnut Grove Correctional Facility, has pledged to go on a hunger strike if his PREA complaint is not investigated by Jan.
 15. Credit: Courtesy Danielle Hughes

 On Oct.
-16, Hughes, 35, filed a grievance alleging that a earlier, three had awoken him in the middle of the night, ordered him out of bed and, while patting Hughes down, touched him “in the wrong area.”
-When Hughes said “don't touch me there,” one of the officers allegedly told Hughes to shut his mouth and follow orders before doing it again.
+16, Hughes, 35, filed a grievance alleging that a week earlier, three officers had awoken him in the middle of the night, ordered him out of bed and, while patting Hughes down, touched him “in the wrong area.”
+When Hughes said “don’t touch me there,” one of the officers allegedly told Hughes to shut his mouth and follow orders before doing it again.

 This grievance should have triggered MDOC to conduct an investigation under the Prison Rape Elimination Act, a federal law that requires prisons to maintain “zero tolerance” toward sexual violence.